Introduction

 1. Ropes Gold Mine Area

-Located near Ishpeming, this historic site offers promising prospects in nearby streams.
+Located near Ishpeming, this historic site offers promising prospects in nearby streams and drainages.
 The abandoned mine area contains gold-bearing quartz veins, making the surrounding waterways prime locations for placer gold.
+Work the gravels just above and below natural choke points like boulders, bedrock ledges, and tight bends.

 2. Dead River Basin

-This extensive watershed near Marquette has yielded numerous gold finds.
-Focus on areas below the old dam structures where heavy minerals naturally concentrate.
+This extensive watershed near Marquette has yielded numerous small gold finds.
+Focus on areas below old dam structures, culverts, and narrowing channels where heavy minerals naturally settle.
+The combination of man-made barriers and natural bends creates multiple “trap” zones for gold.

 3. Silver Lake Basin

 Despite its name, this location near Marquette has produced both silver and gold.
-Look for black sand deposits, which often indicate the presence of gold.
+Look for dark streaks of black sand in shallow bars and along inside bends.
+Those heavy, dark patches are often the easiest visual clue that you’re in the right kind of material.

 4. Menominee River

-The river’s bends and rapids create natural gold traps.
-Best results are found after spring thaws when fresh material has been exposed.
+The Menominee’s bends, rapids, and gravely bars create excellent natural gold traps.
+Best results are often found after spring thaws when fresh material has been washed into slower inside curves, behind boulders, and into cracks along bedrock.

 5. Tahquamenon River

-While famous for its falls, the river’s upper reaches contain glacial deposits where fine gold can be found.
+While famous for its spectacular waterfalls, the upper reaches of the Tahquamenon River contain glacial deposits where fine gold can be found.
+Target quieter side channels, back eddies, and gravel bars just downstream from constrictions and drop-offs.

 6. Carp River

-Located in Marquette County, focus on areas where the water slows and creates natural settling pools.
+Located in Marquette County, the Carp River rewards patient prospectors who focus on spots where the water slows and creates natural settling pools.
+Dig down through the lighter gravels until you reach heavier, compacted layers or bedrock.

 7. Yellow Dog River